 Detrimental Collaborations in Creative Work: Evidence from Economics

 Prior research on collaboration and creativity has mostly assumed that individuals choose to collaborate because collaboration positively contributes to output quality.
-In this paper, we argue that collaboration conceals individual contributions, and that the presence of a collaboration credit premium—when the sum of fractional credits allocated to each collaborator exceeds 100%—might motivate individuals to collaborate even when their collaboration hurts output quality.
-We test our argument on a sample of economists in academia.
-To estimate the causal effect of collaboration, we take advantage of the norm of alphabetical ordering of authors on scientific articles published in economics journals.
+In this paper, we argue that collaboration credit premium—the situation when the sum of fractional credits allocated to each collaborator exceeds 100%—can motivate individuals to collaborate on a project even when the project is of low quality or when the collaboration diminishes its prospects.
+To estimate the causal effect of collaborations formed due to collaboration credit premium, we test our argument on a sample of economists in academia and instrument for selection into collaboration by exploiting the field’s norm of alphabetical ordering of authors on academic articles.
 This norm means that economists whose family name begins with a letter from the beginning of the alphabet receive systematically more credit for collaborative work than economists whose family name begins with a letter from the end of the alphabet.
-Using this systematic difference as an instrument for collaborative behavior, we show that economists sometimes choose to collaborate even in cases where this choice decreases output quality.
-Collaboration can therefore create a misalignment between the incentives of creative workers and the prospects of the project.
+We show that, in the presence such credit premium, individuals sometimes collaborate even if this choice decreases output quality.
+Thus, when accounting for the collaboration decision-making process, collaboration could sometimes reduce output quality and create a misalignment between the incentives of creative workers and the prospects of the project.

 Keywords: Collaboration, Credit Allocation, Creativity, Credit Premium, Innovation

 Suggested Citation: Suggested Citation